Samson Makintsev: In Persia

 The strength of the regiment fluctuated.
 In 1822 they were estimated to number 800–1,000 troops, but after the second Russo-Persian War (1826–1828) it was reported that there were as many as 3,000.
 In 1833 alone, 400 new deserters arrived from Russia.
 Compared to the native Nizam troops, this was a comparatively substantial number, which, though also fluctuating and uncertain, probably amounted to around 12,000 by the early 1830s, according to Cronin.
 Some decided to settle permanently in Iran, integrating into local society, their habitual drunkenness apparently presenting no impediment to social acceptance.
 Some yearned to return home, but many married and established families.
 Makintsev himself married and had children, and those who married were given land and apparently lived well.
 Makintsev inhabited a large house in the Tabriz arg (citadel), having made an extremely advantageous marriage to the daughter of the exiled Prince Alexander of Georgia who was living in Iran proper as well.

 Makintsev's regiment was the fighting core of the Nizam-i-Jadid, and appears to have possessed considerable combat power.
 During the Russo-Persian War of 1804–1813, Makintsev's regiment fought at the decisive Battle of Aslanduz in October 1812.
 Though overall a disaster for the Iranians, the deserters under Makintsev appear to have engaged the troops under General Pyotr Kotlyarevsky with some success, reportedly nearly annihilating them.
 Kotlyarevsky on the other hand acted quickly to take revenge, for the deserters amongst the prisoners were hanged and bayoneted.
 By the time of the 1826–1828 war, the deserters had developed qualms, and Makintsev tried to avoid a direct confrontation in the fighting, declaring that the "Russians had sworn on the Holy Gospel that they would not fire on fellow Christians".
 Abbas Mirza, however, was determined to use his expertise and made him his military adviser, and the regiment subsequently went on campaign on the condition that it would be kept in reserve, though it eventually was involved in military operations.
 After the campaign, Makintsev retired from active service.
 He then appointed his new son-in-law, Yevstafii Vasilievich Skryplev, a non-commissioned officer recently deserted from the Nasheburg infantry regiment, the new colonel and regimental commander.

 Russia had been making extensive efforts and appeasement policies for years towards the deserters to repatriate them, with, eventually, relatively high success.
 Makintsev himself declined the offer, however, apparently out of fear that he would be treated differently from the other deserters, tried separately, and punished.
-He died in 1849 and was buried under the altar of an Orthodox church (Saint John Church of Sohrol) in Iranian Azerbaijan that he himself had rebuilt in 1840.
+He died in 1849 and was buried under the altar of an Armenian Catholic church (Saint John Church of Sohrol) in Iranian Azerbaijan that he himself had rebuilt in 1840.

 By the early 1850s the deserter regiment of which Makintsev had once been part had vanished, its remnants in Iran absorbed into the native Nizam units.